 medium (3-quart) mixing bowl

 1. Set oven to 375 degrees.
 Grease pan with cooking spray.
 Place all ingredients in bowl and stir until blended.

 2. Pour batter into prepared pan and bake until golden brown — about 25 minutes.

 • I use kosher salt in all my cooking, and baking is no exception.
 Some larger granules never fully dissolve by the end, which gives my baked treats a sometimes surprising, but always subtle, salty-sweet flavor.
 I enjoy this little twist, but if you do not, simply replace kosher salt with table salt in the recipe above.

-• Cornbread is fully set when a toothpick inserted into the center comes out clean.
+• Cornbread is fully baked when a toothpick inserted into the center comes out clean.

 • Will remain fresh for about 4 days at room temperature.
 For long-term storage, keep frozen.

 • BONUS RECIPE: Corn Muffins: Replace baking pan with a 12-cup muffin pan.
 Prepare as above.
 Fill each muffin cup with 1/4-cup batter.
 Reduce baking time to about 20 minutes.